jaspector

 Any constructing, reconstructing, enlarging, alteration, or moving of any structure or building in all areas within Polk County Zoning Jurisdiction.
 Includes new construction of any building (residential, accessory, commercial, agricultural subject to exemption); additions to existing structures; and structural alterations or relocations.

+Not all construction work requires a permit in unincorporated Polk County, NE.
 The following work is generally exempt: Agricultural building exemption: Structures on farmsteeds of 20 or more acres producing $1,000 or more per year in farm products are exempt from county building permits (Neb.
 Rev. Stat. § 23-114.03).
 This exemption applies only to county permits; state-level requirements (Fire Marshal, electrical, septic) still apply..
 Note: Applicability of agricultural exemption must be confirmed with Polk County Zoning Office for each specific parcel.
+When in doubt, confirm with the local building department before starting work.